 Handle volume spikes effortlessly

 Black Friday through Christmas Eve is the time of year when the majority of ecommerce brands experience the biggest surge in orders.
 For many founders and small businesses, it’s impossible to fulfill these orders on time and keep customers happy.
 It can also be difficult to recruit friends and family or hire people to help pack boxes.
-It’s likely not your ideal way to spend the holidays either.
+It’s likely not your ideal way to spend the holidays or your free time either.

 Anastasia Allison, Founder of hiking gear brand Kula Cloth, was terrified to outsource fulfillment at first, but she knew that what she was doing was completely unsustainable.
 Without partnering with ShipBob, she would have prevented her own success.
 When she decided not to do everything herself, ShipBob exceeded her expectations.